allinard/active-learn-stl/README.md

 STL is a temporal logic defined on continuous signals that can be used for specifications on systems.
 It can express system properties that include time bounds and bounds on physical system parameters.
-One of its advantag is its richness to specify continuous-time systems.
+One of its advantage is its richness to specify continuous-time systems.
 It is, in the case of robotics, an attractive formalism to model, for instance, classes of desired trajectories.